wp-plugins/magic-fields-2-toolkit/readme.txt

 = 0.5.1 =
 * save post content as a content template(content macro)
 * psuedo field to generate the shortcode to use a content template(content macro)

+= 0.5.2 =
+* added a URL field
+* alt_image now has onclick URL property
+* added how to use boxes for taxonomies
+* inserting content templates can now be done directly from the post content editor - alt_template pseudo field is not necessary
+* alt_table field now saves its settings